-Community-engaged approaches effectively address health care disparities and provide trustworthy, science-based information essential for all communities to thrive.
-The NIH Community Engagement Alliance (CEAL) partners with community organizations to conduct research to improve the health of communities.
+Community-engaged approaches effectively address differences in health outcomes and provide trustworthy, science-based information essential for all communities to thrive.
+The NIH Community Engagement Alliance (CEAL) partners with community organizations to carry out research that improves the health of communities.

 CEAL teams work with community members and community organizations (such as faith communities, nonprofits, community centers, schools, and businesses) to make sure that research studies consider and include the specific needs and voices of the communities of focus.